romainratajczyk/Study-Rayleigh-Benard-Convection/README.md

 ## About the Media Processing
-The `processed_oscillation.gif` was generated from a 600-frame sequence processed via ImageJ.
+The following gif was generated from a 600-frame sequence processed via ImageJ.
 A thresholding technique and a white background were applied to isolate and highlight the floater's kinematics.
-*Note:* The sequence is accelerated by a factor of 39x
+*Note:* The sequence is accelerated by a factor of 39x.

+Images & Gif: waiting for upload, Git is currently facing some issues.